lhwdev/note/docs/other/windows-self-driver-signing-en.md

 ```
 Note that .esl stands for EFI Signature List, which is a format to store signatures in UEFI firmware.

-Backup esl file in advance, just in case.
+Backup esl file in advance, just in case, **from powershell**.
 ``` powershell
 Get-SecureBootUefi -Name PK -OutputFilePath PK.old.esl
 ```

-Then open powershell with **administrative privilege**, (don't need to reopen if you are with) move
+Then open powershell with administrative privilege, (don't need to reopen if you are with) move
 to platform-key directory, and enter below.

 ``` powershell
 Set-SecureBootUEFI -Name PK -SignedFilePath PK.esl -ContentFilePath PK.unsigned.esl -Time $(Get-Date)
 ```

-If `Set-SecureBootUEFI: Invalid certification data: 0xC0000022` shows, you may put wrong key, not
+If `Set-SecureBootUEFI: Invalid certification data: 0xC0000022` shows, you may put wrong key, may not
 change Secure Boot Mode, or your UEFI may not support it.
 If you see something like below, congratulations.
 Our UEFI will trust our CA.